tunjicus-banking/banking-backend/README.md

 it installed to start. `mvnw.cmd` is for Windows `mvnw` is for everyone else.
 You can build the project by running `./mvnw package` and then run the application by running `./mvnw spring-boot:run`

 By default, the application runs on port `8080`.
-You change it by changing the `server-port` property [here](/src/main/resources/application.properties).
+You change it by changing the `server.port` property [here](/src/main/resources/application.properties).